 - Proper hydration strategies, especially during intense training blocks

-Remember, nutrition is not a one-size-fits-all approach.
-Working with a sports nutritionist can help you develop a personalized nutrition plan that aligns with your periodization strategy and supports your performance goals.
+Keep in mind that nutrition is not a one-size-fits-all approach.
+Working with a sports nutritionist can help you build a personalized nutrition plan that lines up with your periodization strategy and supports your performance goals.

 The Mental Game: Psychological Periodization

-While physical preparation is crucial, the mental aspect of athletic performance cannot be overlooked.
-Periodization training for elite athletes should also include strategies for developing mental toughness, focus, and resilience.
+While physical preparation is crucial, the mental side of athletic performance cannot be overlooked.
+Periodization training for elite athletes should also include strategies for building mental toughness, focus, and resilience.

 Psychological periodization involves systematically varying mental training techniques throughout your training cycles.
 This might include: